in-luenceru/monitoring-agent/README.md

 ====================================================
 Client Key Required
 ====================================================
-Please provide the client key obtained from the Wazuh manager.
+Please provide the client key obtained from the Monitoring manager.
 You can get this key by running on the manager: sudo /var/ossec/bin/manage_agents -l